-Broadway in 1913-14 and continued for at least four years.
+An experiment where boys and girls were separated started at Broadway in 1913-14 and continued for at least four years.
 Separate classes were established with girls being taught by women and boys taught by men.
 "The varying capacities and range of interests of the different sexes of high school age are such as to justify a difference in the method of treatment, and to a certain extent in the requirements of the curriculum."
-The experiment proved so successful in the opinion of the school board that they considered building a separate high school for girls.
+The experiment proved so successful in the opinion of the school board that it considered building a separate high school for girls.
 The onset of World War I seems to have put an end to the plan.

-Enrollment at Broadway increased on January 2, 1920 when the school board opened the Part-Time School there.
-This provided a minimum of four hours a week education to hundreds of high school aged boys and girls 18 years old or younger who had dropped out of school to work.
-Classes for mentally handicapped pupils in the upper grades began in 1920-21.
+Enrollment at Broadway increased on January 2, 1920, when the school board opened the Part-Time School there.
+This provided a minimum of four hours a week of education to hundreds of high school-aged boys and girls 18 years old or younger who had dropped out of school to work.
+Classes for developmentally disabled students in the upper grades began in 1920-21.